stac-api-extensions/collection-search/README.md

 - It is implemented for `GET /collections` and sorts STAC Collections accordingly
 - The link to the sortables endpoint for Collection Search is located in the response of `GET /collections` (property `links`)
-- The path/endpoint for Collection Search sortables can be freely chosen, but SHOULD NOT conflict with `GET /sortables`
+- The path/endpoint for Collection Search sortables can be freely chosen, but SHOULD NOT conflict with `GET /sortables`.
+We propose `GET /collection-sortables`.

 Additionally, Items and Collections have differences in (common) availability of properties and their location within the document.
 You can find some examples below: